 Prehistory ( – to 3500 BCE) and Ancient History (3500 BCE to 500 CE)

-During prehistory and ancient times, various peoples occupied the area now known as Russia, but very little is known about any of them.
+Russian prehistory and ancient history summary: Various peoples occupied the area now known as Russia, but very little is known about any of them.
 At some point, groups of East Slavs, various peoples who spoke Slavic languages, formed.
 It is thought that Monguls, Huns and other invaders interfered with them sporadically.

 The Middle Ages (500 CE to 1500 CE)

-Finally, during the early Middle Ages, European and Middle Eastern adventurers and merchants traveling through Russia began trading with the leaderless Slavs.
+Russian Middle Ages summary: European and Middle Eastern adventurers and merchants traveling through Russia began trading with the leaderless Slavs.
 In doing so, they significantly affected Slavic culture.

 During this time, the East Slavs were joined by various Viking tribes from Scandinavia who came south from the Baltic Sea region.
 One of these tribes might have been the Rus, the people who, in the late 800s, established the first Russian state, which was centered on Kiev (a loose federation sometimes called the Kievan Rus federation state).
 (Some scholars dispute this, saying the Rus were another East Slavic people.)
 The Rus ruler was the first Russian ruler mentioned in Islamic and Western literature.